snehaajoshii/snehaajoshii.github.io/involvement.md

 - **AGA Datathon Finalist**
   Finalist in the inaugural AGA Datathon, where my team analyzed U.S. federal funding for DEIA (Diversity, Equity, Inclusion, and Accessibility) initiatives and its impact on student graduation rates.
 Conducted data-driven research using statistical regression modeling and machine learning-based cross-validation techniques.
-  This project deepened my understanding of real-world policy analysis, exploring how federal funding shapes educational outcomes while highlighting broader challenges in AI policy and governance.
-Strengthened technical skills in Python libraries including SciPy, scikit-learn, statsmodels, and Seaborn.

 ---

 ## Programs

 - **Carnegie Mellon University Public Policy & International Affairs Fellowship Program**
-  Selected to participate in a policy-focused fellowship centered on the theme *“AI for All: What Leaders Need to Know to Ensure Equitable Outcomes.”* Collaborated in a policy hackathon to design a moonshot innovation: a classroom technology capable of detecting student engagement and comprehension levels to improve learning outcomes.
+  Selected to participate in a policy-focused fellowship centered on the theme *“AI for All: What Leaders Need to Know to Ensure Equitable Outcomes.”* Collaborated in a policy hackathon to design a moonshot innovation: a classroom technology capable of detecting student engagement and comprehension levels to improve learning outcomes.Awarded a **30% tuition scholarship** to Carnegie Mellon’s Heinz College of Public Policy.
-  This experience deepened my interest in the intersection of AI, education, and labor policy, while also emphasizing the importance of ethical frameworks, data privacy, and equitable access in emerging technologies.
-Awarded a **30% tuition scholarship** to Carnegie Mellon’s Heinz College of Public Policy.

 - **CodePath – Advanced Technical Interview Preparation & Emerging Engineers Summit 2024**
   Completed an intensive technical interview preparation program focused on data structures, algorithms, and problem-solving strategies.
 Selected to attend the CodePath Emerging Engineers Summit, where I participated in workshops, connected with engineers from leading tech companies, and engaged in discussions on the future of the tech workforce.